icexiaoyou/Simple-TF-Image-Classification/README.md

 Image classification by **tensorflow** and **opencv**.<br>
-Only four python scripts can complete the training and deployment of custom model. preprocess.py: Rename & Resize pictures train.py: Generate dataset and Train test_model.py: Check the Performance of the new model deploy.py: Use camera to run the new model
+Only four python scripts can complete the training and deployment of custom model. preprocess.py: Rename & Resize pictures<br>
+train.py: Generate dataset and Train<br>
+test_model.py: Check the Performance of the new model<br>
+deploy.py: Use camera to run the new model

 # *2. Preparation*